 - Embolization.
 This blocks the blood flow to the cancer cells so they will die.
 A catheter (tube) is put into an artery through the leg, and a medicine that stops blood flow to the tumor is put into it.
 Sometimes medicine that kills the cancer is also put in.

 - Targeted therapy.
-This therapy attacks cancer cells without hurting healthy cells.
-This therapy uses drugs that block signals that tumors need in order to grow.
+This therapy attacks cancer cells and uses drugs that block signals that tumors need in order to grow.

 - Radiation.
 This therapy uses high energy X-rays (radiation) aimed at cancer cells to kill cancer cells or keep them from growing.
 It may be done from outside the body, or the radiation may be put inside the body near the tumor.